rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.command-line.md

 ### The users folder

-Inside of the root directory, we have a folder called **Users** which contains all of the user accounts on your computer.
+Inside the root directory, we have a folder called **Users** which contains all the user accounts on your computer.

 If you move into the directory for your user account, you will be in the **home** directory, which is denoted by `~`.

-For example, if your user name on the computer is **colt**, then your home directory would be `/Users/colt`.
+For example, if your username on the computer is **colt**, then your home directory would be `/Users/colt`.

 A synonym for the `/Users/colt` path is `~` when you are logged in as **colt**.